roycemars/RoyalGold/README.md

 Project is currently in active development - many features will be added soon.

 Interested to contribute?
-Ping me email at roycemars@proton.me, or chat in Telegram at roycemars.t.me to collaborate
+Ping me email at roycemars@proton.me, or chat in Telegram at https://roycemars.t.me to collaborate